+AND THE

+THIS CURIOUS WORLD

+THAT SOAP AGAIN!
+WONDER WHY SHE

+DOESN'T USE KIRK'S COCO CASTILE?
+IT'S UNSCENTED -ENDS BODY ODOR INSTANTLY!

-Unkind... but it's her Women will talk, and so will men, if you are so careless as to offend with unpleasant body odor . . or with a highly scented soap.
+Unkind... but it's her

+Women will talk, and so will men, if you are so careless as to offend with unpleasant body odor . . or with a highly scented soap.
 But why take chances?
 Bathe with Kirk's Coco Castile and your skin and scalp will be as fresh and clean-smelling as a woodland breeze.
 Made of 100% pure cocoanut oil, Kirk's Coco Castile gives a fuller, more penetrating lather than ordinary soaps, goes deep into the pores, removes every trace of dirty, oily film.
 Best of all, it's unscented; leaves no telltale hospital smell.
 You'd expect it to cost more than ordinary soaps.
 Actually it costs much less.
 Of the 4 leading toilet soaps, Kirk's is half again larger, yet the price is the same.
 Try it today-for hands, for bath, for a wonderful shampoo.
 You'll be amazed at the difference.
 Avoid imitations.
 Look for the arrows.
 Always ask for Kirk's by name.

-Kirk's Coco Castile Ends Body Odor KIRK'S COCO CASTILE is mild and delightful .. yet against several very common bacteria\ tests prove it 5 to 10 times as germicidal as bargain cake is made by the largest soap makers in America.
+Kirk's Coco Castile Ends Body Odor

+KIRK'S COCO CASTILE is mild and delightful . yet against several very common bacteria tests prove it 5 to 10 times as germicidal as carbolic acid.
+This big bargain cake is made by the largest soap makers in America.

+Among others, the deadly

 These cold mornings when your car doesn't start as readily as you would like for it to, and your gears are hard to shift.
 We have oil and grease for all makes and model cars.
 Gasoline that never fails.

 OCEANS

 OF LATHER

 even in

+hard, cold water

 THAT COMFORTABLE FEELING

 of the man who has had a fire loss or an automobile accident, comes only to the man who carries plenty of Insurance with a dependable company.
 Don't neglect.

 E. P. CRAWFORD

+Real Estate.

 INSURANCE

+WHITE STAR REFINING CO.

+E. M. CORAH, Prop.
 Box 416-Telephone 29.

+INDEPENDENT GAS AND OILS

 A Home Institution --- Helping to Build Cisco

-When you use these high quality products you are helping to develop the resources from your own land.
+When you use these high quality products you are nelping to develop the resources from your own land.

 Ask any user about White Star Products

 WE SPECIALIZE

-Sales Circular Werk
+Sales Cifculai Werk

 And are equipped to take care of your order for any quantity with quick deliveries.

 SEVERAL LINES OF

 ILLUS'TRATION MATS

 to select from --- and all assistance given you in the preparation of your layouts by ad men with years of experience.

 Our Circulars Get Results

 If you are contemplating putting on a sale, it will pay you to get our prices

 CISCO DAILY NEWS

 JOB PRINTING DEPARTMENT

 Telephone 80.